bradchristie/taminations-flutter/assets/c2/exchange_the_diamond.md

-# Exchange the Diamond 1/4, 1/2, 3/4, Full
+# Exchange the Diamond (1/4, 1/2, 3/4, Full)

-From diamonds: All dancers will do 4 [Circulates](../b1/circulate.md).
+From Diamonds: All dancers will do 4 [Circulates](../b1/circulate.md).
 If at the beginning of any Circulate they are one of the very centers, they do an [Interlocked Diamond Circulate](../c1/interlocked_diamond_circulate.md).
 Otherwise they do a [Diamond Circulate](../plus/diamond_circulate.md).
 The right-shoulder rule does
-not apply to this call: After a dancer has done the Interlocked Diamond Circulate, he passes outside any dancer from the other diamond.
+not apply to this call.
+After a dancer has done the Interlocked Diamond Circulate, he passes outside any dancer from the other diamond.
 For Exchange the Diamond 1/4, 1/2, and 3/4, dancers do 1, 2, or 3 Circulates, giving the results shown below. e.g.